ryohashimoto/lightrails/README.md

 # Lightrails

+Lightrails is a utility library including Action Interactor, Active Representer etc.
-Utility library for Ruby on Rails
+It aims to provide more modular layers for Ruby on Rails applications.

 ## Getting Started